logicsmith999/shopify-catalog-cart/README.md

 - **React Context API**: Used for cart state management instead of external libraries
 - **useReducer**: Implemented for complex cart state logic with actions
 - **localStorage**: Automatic persistence of cart data
+- **Optimistic Updates**: Immediate UI updates with API rollback on failure

 #### Component Architecture